 - Freeze injury is when water in intracellular regions freezes due to ice, leading to cell dehydration or suffocation when thick snow covers the plant surface or soil surface to prevent the entry of oxygen.

 Can tomatoes thrive at 35 degrees Fahrenheit (2 degrees Celsius)?

-Tomatoes survive at a temperature of 35 degrees Fahrenheit (2 degrees Celsius).
-Survival is a fight for a life period, and at this time, the growth and development, flowering and yielding, is halted.
-However, the plants are killed by temperatures below 32 degrees Fahrenheit, a temperature beyond which they get frosted, and intercellular fluid solidifies to ice, causing dehydration.
+Tomatoes survive at 35 degrees Fahrenheit (2 degrees Celsius).
+Survival means the growth and development, flowering and yielding, is halted.
+Tomato plants wilt and die in temperatures below 32 degrees Fahrenheit (0 degrees Celsius).

 How Can I Protect Tomatoes During Cold Nights?

-On nights when temperatures are as low as 30-40 degrees Fahrenheit (-1-4 degrees Celsius), cover the tomato plants with plastic bags.
-The cover could be as simple as garbage bags, clear plastic, or tarps.
+Cover the tomato plants with plastic bags on nights when temperatures are as low as 30-40 degrees Fahrenheit (-1-4 degrees Celsius).
+The cover can be as simple as garbage bags, clear plastic, or tarps.
 Use frost protection regularly when the cold pattern extends.